 In the US, veterinary school is a 4-year commitment after an undergraduate degree has been taken, and then the search for veterinary jobs can begin.

 In terms of salaries, vets work long hours but can make good money by owning or becoming a partner in their own practice.
+If you have adequate experience working with animals and want to advance your career, you could look for looking for animal research jobs in the UK.
+A dual certification could help you make more money.
 The business of selling pet products is a lucrative one, too.

 So, three occupations where a lot of training is required to succeed in them but three which make perfect business sense for those looking for a career that will fund a comfortable lifestyle while helping others